HTTPArchive/almanac.httparchive.org/src/content/en/2019/third-parties.md

 - Widely used by a variety of sites
 - Uninfluenced by an individual site owner

-To match these goals as closely as possible, the formal definition used throughout this chapter of a third-party resource is a resource that originates from a domain whose resources can be found on at least 50 unique pages in the HTTPArchive dataset.
+To match these goals as closely as possible, the formal definition used throughout this chapter of a third-party resource is a resource that originates from a domain whose resources can be found on at least 50 unique pages in the HTTP Archive dataset.

 Note that using these definitions, third-party content served from a first-party domain is counted as first-party content.
 For example, self-hosting Google Fonts or bootstrap.css is counted as first-party content.
 Similarly, first-party content served from a third-party domain is counted as third-party content.
 For example, first-party images served over a CDN on a third-party domain are considered third-party content.